openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 2. Run the *cwa-dump* script: `python cwa-dump.py`

-3. Wait for the script to complete -- this could take up to half an hour.
+3. Wait for the script to complete -- this could take a long time

 The script will create a disk image file `cwa-dump.img` from the single attached AX device.